 If the waiting period expires and the stock options can be exercised, those stock options are considered “vested.”
 The employee can exercise those vested stock options any time, even if they leave the company.

-As you can see, non-vested stock options are worthless at any given time.
-So how could you possibly divide something worthless in an Illinois divorce?
+As you can see, non-vested stock options are worthless at any given time before the options finally vest.
+So how could you possibly divide something that is theoretically worthless in an Illinois divorce?

 How Do You Divide Stock Options In An Illinois Divorce?